rapidsai/cudf/python/cudf_polars/docs/overview.md

 ```python
 def __init__(self, *non_child_data: Any, *children: Expr):
 ```
 Read the docstrings in the `Expr` class for more details.
-In particular, one needs to be careful to ensure that an `Expr` hashes correctly.

-Expressions are evaluated by implementing an `evaluate` method that takes a `DataFrame` as context (this provides columns) along with an `ExecutionContext` parameter (indicating what context we're evaluating this expression in, currently unused) and a `mapping` from expressions to evaluated `Column`s.
+Expressions are evaluated by implementing a `do_evaluate` method that takes a `DataFrame` as context (this provides columns) along with an `ExecutionContext` parameter (indicating what context we're evaluating this expression in, currently unused) and a `mapping` from expressions to evaluated `Column`s.
 This approach enables a simple form of expression rewriting during evaluation of expressions that is used in evaluation of, for example, groupby-aggregations.
-To reduce boilerplate for lookup in the mappings dictionary use the `@with_mapping` decorator.
+To perform the evaluation, one should use the base class (generic) `evaluate` method which handles the boilerplate for looking up in the substitution `mapping`.

 To simplify state tracking, all columns should be considered immutable on construction.
 This matches the "functional" description coming from